edHelper.com

 By Sharon Fabian

-4 Louis Armstrong was applauded for his trumpet and cornet playing and for his famous, gravely singing voice.
-In the 1920's, he played in King Oliver's Creole Jazz Band.
-Jelly Roll Morton was a great jazz composer as well as a piano player.
+4 Louis Armstrong was applauded for his trumpet and cornet playing and for his famous gravelly singing voice.
+In the 1920s, he played in King Oliver's Creole Jazz Band.
+Jelly Roll Morton was a great jazz composer, as well as a piano player.

 For the complete story with questions: click here for printable